Data Protection (GDPR) Privacy Notice for Clients

 Please note that our work for you may require us to pass on such information to third parties such as expert witnesses and other professional advisers, including sometimes advisers appointed by another party to your matter.
 The lawful basis on which we process the information is our performance of the contract to supply you with legal services, so that we may advise you and act effectively in your matter.

 You have various rights under data protection law regarding your personal data including a right of access to the personal data that we hold about you.
 We seek to keep that personal data correct and up to date.
 Please let us know if you believe the information we hold about you needs to be corrected or updated.
+If you have any questions regarding Data Protection please refer to Paul Stott who is the Partner responsible for Data Protection matters at Mercers.
 Full details of your rights are set out in the ICO website, www.ICO.gov.uk and complaints about data protection matters can be referred to the ICO.

 Retention of files and data – We retain information regarding client matters for periods relevant to their subject matter as required by professional rules and legislation.
 The time periods vary depending on the area of law and facts of the specific case so decisions regarding retention or destruction of files and data will be made on a case by case basis.
 After expiry of the relevant retention periods, client files and data may be destroyed without further reference to you.
 If you do not wish your master file to be destroyed in accordance with our standard procedure, you must inform us in writing within two months of conclusion of the matter that you would like the file retained (if there is any doubt as to the date of conclusion it shall be taken to be the date the final bill is issued by the firm).